paoloose/uri-parse-action/README.md

 ### `host`

 Host component of the URI.
+Includes the port if specified.

+### `hostname`

+Hostname component of the URI.
+Does not include the port.

 ### `port`